cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 output shares for a batch are provided at the same time.
 Many DAFs may also support a "streaming" form, where shares are processed one at a time.

-> OPEN ISSUE: It may be worthwhile to explicitly define the "streaming" API.
+> OPEN ISSUE It may be worthwhile to explicitly define the "streaming" API.
 See
 > issue#47.

 ## Unsharding {#sec-daf-unshard}